New Jewish Narrative: Americans for Peace Now

-In 1978, 348 senior Israeli army officers wrote a letter to Prime Minister Menachem Begin calling for peace between Israel and Egypt.
+In 1978, 348 senior IDF officers wrote a letter to Prime Minister Menachem Begin calling for peace between Israel and Egypt.
 The letter stated:

 The government policy, perpetuating its rule over a million Arabs, could harm the Jewish-democratic character of the state, and makes it difficult for us to identify with the task.
 Mindful of Israel's security needs and the difficulties on the path to peace, we nevertheless consider that real security can be achieved only when we achieve peace."

-This petition led to the creation of Shalom Achshav (Peace Now in Hebrew).
+This petition led to the creation of the Israeli organization Peace Now (Shalom Achshav).

 Americans for Peace Now (APN) was a left-wing nonprofit organization based in the United States founded in 1981 as American Friends of Peace Now.
-In 1989 it changed its name to “Americas for Peace Now” its present form in 1989.APN described itself as a nonpartisan, nonprofit, pro-Israel, pro-peace, American Jewish organization.
+In 1989 it changed its name to Americans for Peace Now.
+APN described itself as a nonpartisan, nonprofit, pro-Israel, pro-peace, American Jewish organization.

 The organization played only a marginal role in American Jewish life in the 1980s, but grew in significance in the 1990s; around 1992 it reported a membership of 10,000 members, in 21 chapters throughout the United States, and was accepted for membership in the Conference of Presidents of Major American Jewish Organizations.

 The organization opposed the Boycott, Divestment and Sanctions movement.